Arbitrary bending of optical solitonic beam regulated by boundary excitations in a doped resonant medium: Arbitrary bending of a 2D beam

-This result demonstrates, that in our setup the bending of a nonparaxial optical 2D beam can be achieved along any desired planer curve $x=V(z)$, by choosing suitably the arbitrary function $V(z)$, linked in turn to the boundary PI $N_0(z)\ $ (\ref{BC00}), through relation (\ref{Vz}).
-Therefore, the nature of the curve along which the optical beam bends, can be regulated by properly preparing the excitation profile of the dopant atoms along the boundaries in the transverse dimension $x$.
-Note, that here we obtain a self-accelerating shape-invariant stable solitonic beam as an exact solution of integrable equations, seemingly contradicting the common belief, that accelerating soliton can not exist in an integrable system, due to strict conservation laws.
-Resolution of this apparent paradox is that, here the acceleration of the soliton is linked to a nontrivial boundary function, which serves as an external source of energy and should also be counted in defining the conserved quantities.
+This result demonstrates, that in our setup the bending of an optical 2D beam can be achieved along any desired planer curve, by suitably choosing an arbitrary function, linked to the boundary PI.
+Therefore, the nature of the curve along which the optical beam bends, can be controlled by presetting the boundary population inversion, which in turn could be realized by properly preparing the excitation profile of the dopant atoms along the boundaries in the transverse dimension.
+Note, that we obtain here an exact self-accelerating shape-invariant solitonic beam in an integrable system, seemingly contradicting the common belief, that accelerating soliton can not exist in such a system due to its strict conservation laws.
+Resolution of this apparent paradox is that, here the acceleration of the soliton is linked to an arbitrary boundary function, which serves as an external source of energy and should also be included for the validity of the conservation laws.